 WinRAR has a 40-days trial which you can use for free.
 However, the free trial seems to last forever even after the 40-days trial.
 After the trial ends, it will start prompting the “buy” window encouraging you to support and buy the software for some extra premium features.
 You can easily dismiss the window and continue using its free features which is more than enough for casual users.
 Of course, if you like the software, feel free to buy it to support the developer.

-How to password protect or lock a folder or a drive without software?
+Password protect a folder or drive without software

-- Search for and open BitLocker via the Windows 10 search bar.
+- Search for and open BitLocker via the Start menu search.

 - Select a drive you want to encrypt and click on the expand down arrow button at the right of the drive.
 Then, click on “Turn on BitLocker” next to the drive.